Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 1. Buttons

-    - Each button serves a function such as returning users to the homepage or quiz landing page to play the quizzes again.
+    - Each button serves a function such as returning users to the homepage, or the quiz landing page to play the quizzes again.

-    - Akin to the other buttons on the site, the buttons presented on this page turn orange when thew user hovers over it.
+    - Akin to the other buttons on the site, these buttons turn orange when the user hovers over it.

     - The ‘VIEW SCORE’ button reveals the user’s total points gained throughout the quiz.
-Clicking on the button.

 2. Confetti feature

-    - This feature is activated once the user completes the quiz and then active again once the ‘VIEW SCORE’ button.
-This has been added to increase the informal tone of the overall BMS site.
+    - This feature is activated once the user completes the quiz and then actives again once the ‘VIEW SCORE’ button is clicked.
+This has been added to increase the playful tone of the quiz.

 ### **4.3 Phrase Sheets page**